The Mix (Monchy & Alexandra album)

-The Mix is Monchy & Alexandra's first remix released album under the Sony International label.
-The album was released on June 10, 2003.
+The Mix is Monchy & Alexandra's first remix album.
+It was released on June 10, 2003 under the Sony International label.
 The album contains music previously released by the artistic duo.
 The songs however have been mixed to fit other Latino musical genres, such as reggaeton, as well as European musical genres as techno.
+It also included the song "Polo Opuesto" which was used as the single to promote the album as it was the only song at the time to not be featured in previous albums.
+The song peaked at number 7 Billboard Tropical Airplay chart.